carina-studio/PixelViewer/PixelViewer/ChangeList.md

 ## New Features
 + Add **'Bayer Pattern (8-bit)'** format.
 + Support specifying timing of color space conversion.
++ Show mean values in histogram of Luminance/Red/Green/Blue.
 + Support minimizing scroll bars of image viewer automatically, it can be turned off if you don't want it.
 + Save image with color space when **'Enable color management'** is on.
 + Support using built-in font (Noto Sans) for Chinese.